tatianaacostag/DevelopersDoc_site/content/en/docs/Services/NetworkTokenization.md

 ## What´s next?

 1. Contact your sales representative.
 2. Update your integration code.
-Please keep in mind that this functionality is supported only through API integration.
+Please keep in mind that this functionality is supported only through [**API integration**] (https://developers.payulatam.com/latam/en/docs/integrations/api-integration.html)
 3. Test the functionality and go live.

 Everything else remains the same!